ElisaLemaire/project24/README.md

 - **🚀 Efficiency**: Automates the property retrieval and decision-making process, saving time and reducing manual effort.
 - **🎯 Accuracy**: Utilizes precise physicochemical data to ensure the most suitable chromatography technique is chosen.
-- **🌐 Versatility**: Supports a wide range of organic compounds and chromatography methods.
+- **🌐 Versatility**: Supports a wide range of organic compounds and chromatography methods (PubChem database).

-## 🫱🏽‍🫲🏼 Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue to discuss any changes.

 ## 🚀 Getting Started